The Society for Judgment and Decision Making

 Jane Beattie Memorial Scholarship winners and

-J. Frank Yates Memorial Student Travel winners!
+J. Frank Yates Memorial Award winners!

 Annual Meeting Presentations Archive